Easy Gluten-Free Pumpkin Pie

 The main ingredients of this recipe are:

-- Pumpkin: pumpkin can or homemade pumpkin puree.
+- Pumpkin: canned pumpkin puree or homemade one.
 Roast the pumpkin if making homemade pumpkin puree.

 - Condensed milk: sweetened condensed milk.